kitsonng/opencv_face_recognition/README.md

 ### Intro

-This is a project used opencv built-in library for face detection and recognition.
+This project uses opencv built-in library for face detection and recognition.

 ### Tested Environment